paulcwarren/spring-content-docs/docs/spring-content-rest-docs.md

 file-system and to fetch them again using a hypermedia-based REST API - all without writing any implementation code to handle file access.

-Don't forget you can just changing the type of the spring-content boot-starter project on the classpath you can switch from file-based to a different implementation.
-Spring Content REST works seamlessly with all modules.
+Don't forget you can simply change the type of the spring-content bootstarter project on the classpath to switch from file storage to a different storage medium.
+Spring Content REST works seamlessly with all of the storage modules.

 Spring Content supports the following implementations:-